I have decided to discuss two books in one blog entry: American Dirt by Jeanine Cummins and Myriam Gurba’s memoir, Mean.

 American Dirt tells the story of a Mexican woman, Lydia and her son Lucas, living in Acapulco until they have to leave Mexico for the USA by way of “La Bestia”.

 Jeanne Cummins was offered a seven figure sum for American Dirt, a book that has been described as “not simply the great American novel, it’s the great novel of Las Américas” or a “Grapes of Wrath for our times.”
 It has been endorsed by Oprah Winfrey and included in her book club.
 What is the problem then?
 One of the first to critique American Dirt was a brilliant writer called Myriam Gurba.
-In her article, Pendeja, You Ain’t Steinbeck: My Bronca with Fake-Ass Social Justice Literature, Gurba takes apart Cummin’s novel and gives her reasons along the way in an impassioned and right-on essay.
-Gurba states towards the beginning of her article:
+In her article, Pendeja, You Ain’t Steinbeck: My Bronca with Fake-Ass Social Justice Literature, Gurba takes apart Cummin’s novel and gives her reasons along the way in an impassioned essay.

 I would add a fourth question: can you write convincingly enough to make us believe in your characters?
 Cummins wasn’t able to answer question 4 for me and I don’t think I am alone.